-Graduate Certificates provide opportunities for specialized training and can be added to the Master of Arts in Clinical Mental Health or Master of Arts in Marriage and Family Therapy degrees.
+Graduate Certificates provide opportunities for specialized training and can be added to the Master of Arts in Clinical Mental Health, Master of Arts in Marriage and Family Therapy degrees, or Master of Science in Integration and Pastoral Care.
 Certificates typically require four additional courses.
 Most students choose to add one or sometimes two certificates to their program.
 For more information about specific courses for each certificate, see the current Graduate Catalog.

 Courses are taught in cooperation with the Justice Resource Institute (JRI), a national leader in trauma training and research.
 Students will receive specialized training in the biology and development of trauma and interventions for children and adults.